Erec (poem): The Cloak

-After a prologue, the narrative opens with a Pentecost celebration at the court of King Arthur, where a large number of noble guests have gathered.
+After a prologue, the narrative opens with a Pentecost celebration at the court of King Artûs, where a large number of noble guests have gathered.
 On the third day of the feast, everyone is waiting after morning Mass to start the meal.
-However, Arthur refuses his guests food because he is hungry for an adventure.
-Finally, on behalf of his anonymous mistress from the fairy kingdom, who hates all the ladies of the Arthurian Court, a young messenger brings a magical cloak to the court, which will fit only a woman who is absolutely faithful to her man.
+However, Artûs refuses his guests food because he is hungry for an adventure.
+Finally, on behalf of his anonymous mistress from the fairy kingdom, who hates all the ladies of the king's court, a young messenger brings a magical cloak to the court, which will fit only a woman who is absolutely faithful to her man.

 All the ladies of the court fail the virtue test miserably, to the consternation of the men.
 Finally, Erec's wife Enite puts on the cloak and it fits her except for a few missing inches on the lower hem, which shows that Enite is almost perfectly virtuous.
 (Here the episode breaks off, incomplete.)

 Two Beauty Contests

-King Arthur hunting the White Stag.
-From a 13th century MS of Chrétien's Erec et Enide.
+King Arthur hunting the White Stag in a 13th-century manuscript of Chrétien's Erec et Enide.

 (From Chrétien: The Arthurian court is celebrating Easter.
 Arthur wishes to revive the tradition of hunting the white stag: whoever kills the stag must kiss the most beautiful maiden.
 The knights set off on the hunt.
 The Queen follows, with a maidservant, and Erec comes after them.)

-Riding with the two ladies, the young, untried knight Erec, son of King Lac, is dishonoured by the dwarf of a wandering knight (Iders) before the eyes of Queen Guinevere.
+Riding with the two ladies, the young, untried knight Erec, son of King Lac, is dishonoured by the dwarf of a wandering knight (Iders) before the eyes of Queen Ginover.
 Being without armour, Erec cannot immediately challenge the knight, but he chases the group and arrives at the castle of Tulmein.
 Searching for accommodation, Erec comes across the impoverished nobleman Coralus, who offers him accommodation, and Erec is looked after by Coralus's beautiful daughter Enite.
-From Coralus Erec learns of the upcoming sparrowhawk challenge: the sparrowhawk is the prize for the most beautiful lady, whose claim must be defended by her knight.
+Erec learns of the upcoming sparrowhawk challenge: the sparrowhawk is the prize for the most beautiful lady, whose claim must be defended by her knight.
 Erec then discovers from Coralus, that the knight he had been chasing was called Iders and had come to defend his lady's claim to the sparrowhawk.
 Erec decides to participate in the tournament if Coralus can lend him armour, promising to marry Enite in case of victory.
 In the tournament the next day, Erec defeats Iders.

 Erec returns to the Arthurian court with Enite — on the journey the couple fall in love.
 At court, the white stag having been killed in the hunt, Enite is declared the most beautiful maiden and receives the kiss from Arthur.
-Erec and Enite are married, and Arthur announces a tournament in Erec's honour, at which he defeats all opponents.
+Erec and Enite are married, and Artûs announces a tournament in Erec's honour, at which he defeats all opponents.
 The couple return to Karnant, the castle of Erec's father, who renounces rule in favour of his son.